How We Built an Online Health Consultation Marketplace

 We also made it possible for practitioners to leave recommendations on the personal profiles of their patients.

-We developed Practicall, a mobile app for iOS, to help patients receive online face-to-face consultations with health practitioners anywhere and anytime.
-Practicall also allows patients to message their practitioners during video calls and leave feedback after consultations.
+We developed a mobile application for iOS to help patients receive online face-to-face consultations with health practitioners anywhere and anytime.
+The iOS application also allows patients to message their practitioners during video calls and leave feedback after consultations.

-Since health practitioners at TheHealthClinic write prescriptions, patients should be able to purchase their prescribed health solutions right on the website.
-Our team implemented an online store based on Spree, an effective tool for powering storefronts.
+Since our clients’ application was a health consultation marketplace, patients needed to be able to purchase their prescribed health solutions right on the website.
+Our RubyGarage team implemented an online store based on Spree, an effective tool for powering storefronts.
 Patients can buy not only health foods and supplements, but digital products as well (such as exercise and diet plans).

-There are two types of exercise and diet plans to choose from: standard (generic) and custom (tailored by a practitioner individually for each patient).
-After patients have bought a digital product, it’s uploaded to their personal TheHealthClinic profile.
+There are two types of exercise and diet plans to choose from: standard (based on diseases) and custom (developed by a health practitioner individually for each patient).
+After patients have bought a digital product, it’s uploaded to their personal profile.

-TheHealthClinic is an online clinic, so finding and attracting new users (practitioners and patients alike) requires an effective marketing strategy.
+Our clients’ application also required an effective marketing strategy to find and attract new users (practitioners and patients alike).
 First of all, our team implemented a blog managed by health practitioners; the blog helps patients quickly find answers to some of their questions.
 Secondly, we added a special health directory where patients can find detailed information about the most common diseases and their symptoms.
 Next, our team implemented support of promotional codes; health practitioners can send emails with promo codes to their patients.
 Finally, we made it possible for application admins to edit meta tags to optimize search engine results.

 - Nginx – a high-performance and easy-to-configure HTTP server